 - Who to inform when you become a deputy

 - Supervision and support from the Office of the Public Guardian

 - Deputies and dementia - frequently asked questions

 - Becoming a deputy - more resources

 Some people with dementia will already have plans in place for a time in the future when they cannot make their own decisions.
-They may have put a Lasting Power of Attorney or Enduring Power of Attorney in place.
-However, if the person with dementia has not previously done this, and a carer feels they need to make decisions on their behalf, they will need to apply to the Court of Protection to become their deputy.
+They may have put a Lasting power of attorney (LPA) or Enduring power of attorney (EPA) in place.
+However, if they haven’t done this, and you need to make certain decisions on their behalf, you will need to apply to the Court of Protection to become their deputy.

-A deputy is usually a friend or relative of the person who lacks capacity, but in some circumstances could be a professional such as a solicitor or accountant or another professional appointed by the court.
+A deputy is usually a friend or relative of the person who lacks capacity, but in some circumstances it could be a professional such as a solicitor or accountant, or it could be another professional appointed by the court.

-Professional deputies will charge for their time, and this is paid for by the person with dementia (or their estate).
-To become a deputy you must be at least 18 years of age and willing to be a deputy.
-A deputy must consent to their appointment.
+Professional deputies will charge for their time, and their fees are normally paid out of the person’s finances.
+To become a deputy you must be at least 18 years of age and agree to your appointment.